near/threshold-signatures/docs/confidential_key_derivation.md

 ### On the MPC side

 - $`\texttt{gen\_app\_private\_key}`$ sets $`\texttt{app\_id}`$ equal to the
-  account id of the caller and creates a transaction on-chain with a CKG request with parameters $`(\texttt{app\_id},A)`$
+  account id of the caller and creates a transaction on-chain with a CKD request with parameters $`(\texttt{app\_id},A)`$
-- When the *MPC Network* receives a new CKG request with parameters
+- When the *MPC Network* receives a new CKD request with parameters
   $`\texttt{app\_id}`$ and $`A`$, this request is sent to all nodes and the key generation process starts.
 Let $`H`$ be a suitable cryptographically secure hash to curve function from